 This investment is targeted in urban areas where new housing developments benefit from energy efficiency measures such as heat pumps and modern insulation.
 In rural areas of the UK, biomass boilers are often a viable and suitable low carbon alternative to traditional gas or oil-fired boilers.
 The role of biomass is significant in the UK’s transition towards net zero, as many rural properties cannot access gas networks; employ old heating systems; and are often energy inefficient with poor insulation.
 Biomass boilers are suitable for older homes and tend to be easier to retrofit to the existing heating system than other low-carbon technologies.
 With around 22 million homes using gas boilers in 2020, small domestic biomass boilers can continue to play a role in reducing carbon emissions and contributing to the UK’s 2050 net zero target.

-To read the full blog please visit FNZ website via the button below:
+To read the full blog please visit FNZ website via the link below: